- Message from the Director

 Mission StatementThe mission of the Honors Program is to prepare servant leaders who are recognized for their accomplishments and excellence in academics, intercultural experiences, and spiritual development.

 Frequently Asked Questions

 A: Eligibility criteria for first-time freshmen include an ACT score of 28 or higher or an SAT score of 1240 or higher (combined verbal and quantitative scores) and a high school GPA of 3.5 or higher.
-Applicants must complete an application for admission to SBU.
+Applicants must first complete an application for admission to SBU.
 Eligible students will then receive a Scholars Day application and will attend Scholars Day in February during which they will complete an on-campus interview and essay.

 Q: Are there scholarships connected to the Honors Program?

 A: All students admitted to SBU automatically receive an academic scholarship based on GPA and ACT/SAT scores.
 Eligible students will then be invited to attend the Scholars Day competition to be considered for the Honors Program and the J.R.
 Maupin Founders Award.
 The J.R.
 Maupin Founders Award is a full-tuition scholarship and will be offered to a minimum of three students who compete in Scholars Day.
 Recipients of these awards must maintain a 3.25 cumulative GPA.
 Other students participating in the Scholars Day competition who do not receive a J.R.
 Maupin Founders Award will receive a Dutile Scholars Award ranging from $500-$2,500 annually.
 The Dutile Scholars Award are in addition to other scholarships; students receiving the J.R.
 Maupin Founders Award are not eligible for any other SBU scholarships.